The name and address of the registered provider is:

 All surgeries are by appointment.
 These can be pre-booked by telephone or in person, except for appointments on Mondays which can only be booked on the day.
 We offer non-urgent appointments within two working days of your request. you may have tgo wait longer if you wish to see a particular doctor.
 You can also book up to three months in advance.
 You can expect to be seen within 30 minutes of your appointment time.
 If for any reason this is not possible you will receive an explanation.

-The premises are open from 0800 – 1800 hours Monday to Friday and surgeries are held 0900 – 1100 and 1530 – 1730 daily.
-We have extended hours on a Monday from 1830 hours.
+The premises are open from 0800 – 1800 hours Monday to Friday.
+We have extended hours on a Monday from 1830 hours and clinics are run from the Springs in Ilkley.
 Telephone consultations with the doctor are also available every day and you will be telephoned back later.
 If you have any language needs, please inform the Reception Staff.

 Routine appointments are available to book with Nurses and Health Care Assistants.